wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-ruby-rails-web-app-linux.md

 ## Add an endpoint

-1. Go to the [Azure Management Portal][management-portal] and select your VM.
+1. Go to the [Azure Classic Management Portal][management-portal] and select your VM.

 	![virtual machine list][vmlist]